agoramachina/claudio/process_log.md

 The bridge prediction was key.
 Shortest body section, only harmonic modulation in the piece, dynamic drop, modulating to iv of the tonic (standard bridge grammar).
 All of that was detectable from summary stats before looking at any image or hearing any word.

-**Second pass: stems.** AM exported all 11 stems (bass, drums, percussion, keyboard, guitar, synth, strings, brass, FX, backing vocals, vocals).
+**Second pass: stems.** tux tucker exported all 11 stems (bass, drums, percussion, keyboard, guitar, synth, strings, brass, FX, backing vocals, vocals).
 Four exploratory analyses were run:

 1. **Orchestration map.** Stacked per-stem RMS energy with section boundaries.
 Revealed: backing vocals are discrete block events coinciding with choruses; keyboard appears only in sections 4-5; FX clusters in the last third; brass sustains almost throughout.